IG model tweets out phone number of Steelers' Antonio Brown

 [Fantasy Football is open!
 Sign up now]

 We’ll let you figure out exactly what that means.
-Even though Frumes later nuked it, the damage had been done.
-We’re guessing that number is in the process of being changed, if Brown hasn’t already done so.
+Even though Frumes later nuked it, the damage was done.
+That number is probably in the process of being changed, if Brown hasn’t already done so.
 But on a lovely Sunday afternoon?
 Man, that’s extra cold.

 Here’s how fans handled the news of AB’s digits hitting the interwebs.
 It seemed to reverberate a bit in Cleveland, which seems to have a bit of AB envy.